 “Take off your shirt LaMain, I want to see some skin”

 Sport columnist Al Judge, ominously swinging his trademark walking cane, comes into the tavern just as Georgie is blowing out the candles on his birthday cake – symbolically, one is left lit as Judge calls out his father name.
-He then has Andy take his short off and submit to a beating with his cane, which the father mysteriously endures without complaint.
+He then has Andy take his shirt off and submit to a beating with his cane, which the father mysteriously endures without complaint.
 Following the humiliating beating, George takes his father’s gun, suit and hat and heads out to punish Al Judge.
 It’s a dynamic central set-up and Ellin’s background as a short story writer (it was his first novel) shows as this could work almost as a standalone story – but here we will have to wait much longer to find out what lies behind this traumatic event.

 The narrative follows the book exactly as George heads to the family next door to get a quarter and has to look after their screaming baby (where in a disturbing juxtaposition he also practices holding his father’s gun in the mirror) before he can start hunting down Judge.
 At the neighbour’s store he meets a cop who knows what happened but who doesn’t want to go after Judge but rather warns George off about looking for revenge.
 This sets up a pattern in the film where the police and other authority figures usually turn up at inconvenient times to up the suspense.
 George knows the journalist will be going to the boxing bout he was meant to be seeing with his father as a birthday treat and on the steps of the arena sells the now spare ticket to Dr Cooper (Philip Bourneuf), a professor of Philosophy who also knows Judge and dislikes him.
 This is just one of many coincidences that pepper the plot but that don’t hurt the film too much as the compressed nature of the story inevitably suggests the need for some shortcuts.
 In an amusing few shots for film buffs during the boxing match sequence we can see bespectacled assistant director Robert Aldrich sit next to the pair and share his drink (shortly after he would start his own directing career that included such memorable movies as Kiss Me Deadly, What Happened to Baby Jane? and The Dirty Dozen).

-Cooper gets George drunk (well, it’s his first ever drink – this will be a night full of ‘firsts’) at a bar where Judge hangs out, where he also meets Peck, the man who stole the $10 Cooper gave him for the fight ticket by pretending to be a cop, leading to a confrontation in the men’s room in which George surprisingly comes out the winner; Cooper then takes George to a jazz club where they meets his girlfriend played by Comingore.
+Cooper gets George drunk (well, it’s his first ever drink – this will be a night full of ‘firsts’) at a bar where Judge hangs out, where he also meets Peck, the man who stole the $10 Cooper gave him for the fight ticket by pretending to be a cop, leading to a confrontation in the men’s room in which George surprisingly comes out the winner; Cooper then takes George to a jazz club where they meets his girlfriend (played by Comingore).
 She is very ticked off because Cooper is late and her sister Marion is back in town early but she takes an interest in George and takes him for a spin on the crowded dance floor.
-At the club we get the one bit of show-off technique when the incessant beat of the drummer makes the boy remember the savage attack on his father.
+At the club we get the one bit of show-off directorial technique when the incessant beat of the drummer makes the boy remember the savage attack on his father.
 This is achieved with quick cuts and super-impositions in a scene reminiscent of the rather more stylish standout sequence in Siodmak’s Phantom Lady (1944, review coming to Fedora very soon).
 They then head back to Comingore’s flat where George passes out and then meets Comingore’s sister, Marion, played by Joan Lorring, who really takes a shine to the young lad but is rightfully alarmed when she sees the gun he is carrying.
 George gets angry after she tries to hide the weapon and runs out into the night and tracks Judge down to a strangely familiar address – we now discover the reason for the beating and there will be several more revelations as George starts to to see the world as it really is.

 This adaptation is a fascinating example of where fidelity to the original text has been respected to a considerable degree, maintaining all major scenes, settings and characters – and yet where the impact has been blunted, largely due to the need to satisfy the censor.
-Thus a racial slur, crucial in the sad climax to the scene where George meets the nightclub singer, has been omitted; a reference to an abortion, the main motivation for the motor of the plot, has been excised; a beating in a restroom is toned down almost to the point of near non-existence; George’s losing of his virginity reduced to a simple couple of kisses; and the climactic gun fight omitted.
+Thus a racial slur, crucial in the sad climax to the scene where George meets the nightclub singer, has been omitted; a reference to an abortion, the main motivation for the motor of the plot, has been excised; a beating in a restroom is toned down almost to the point of non-existence; George’s losing of his virginity reduced to a simple couple of kisses; and the climactic gun fight omitted.
 And yet, as these would clearly not have been permissible under the code, what Losey and his writers do instead is provide an emotional climax emphasising the father and son relationship in a highly impressive scene shot in two unusually long takes.
 George explains to Marion what he wishes he could have said to his father to convey his love while, in response, she tells him that while she understands his feeling of revenge, to pursue this with a gun was completely wrong.
 These are at the heart of the film, as they should be, and are more than given their due weight thanks to really solid playing by Barrymore Jr – by using a medium closeup and then a tight shot with the takes lasting well over a minute, the actor has nowhere to hide and here acquits himself splendidly.
-The story may be a little contrived and its very nature makes for a rather dour and sad tale – but it is well told and the performances (including the inexperienced Barrymore) generally first-rate and at 75 minutes certainly doesn’t overstay its welcome.
+The story may be a little contrived and its very nature makes for a rather dour and sad tale – but it is well told and the performances (including the inexperienced Barrymore) generally first-rate.
+And at 75 minutes it certainly doesn’t overstay its welcome.

 DVD Availability: In the UK this is available as part of the Joseph Losey box set and in the US ‘made on demand’ version as part of the MGM Limited Edition Collection.
 Both offer perfectly acceptable transfers based on decently preserved masters with no extras at all.